 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF, Bob's Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
+Other blends will work, but you may need to make small adjustments.
+My rule of thumb is if your batter or dough is too runny, add more flour, and if it is too thick, add more liquids.

-- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 3/4 teaspoon.
+For gum-free, use my DIY Gluten Free Flour Blend.

 - To make this recipe dairy-free, substitute the butter for vegan butter.

-- These gluten free oatmeal cream pies will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+- These gluten free oatmeal cream pies will keep up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition